 account_balance AutoGOLE/SENSE

-The Automated GOLE/SENSE Working Group within GNA-G is a worldwide collaboration of open exchange points and R&E networks to deliver network services end-to-end in a fully automated way, wherein connection requests are handled through the Network Service Interface Connection Service (NSI-CS).
+The Automated GOLE/SENSE Working Group within GNA-G is a worldwide collaboration of open exchange points and R&E networks to deliver network services end-to-end in a fully

-An increasing number of networks across the globe is now using NSI to provision and deprovision international network services.
-This saves a considerable amount of time of NOC engineers facilitating international network service requests.
-Service creation is done within minutes, instead of multiple days or even weeks, removing manual human effort from the process.
+An increasing number of networks across the globe are now using NSI to provision and deprovision international network services.
+This saves a considerable amount of time of NOC

 Contact details: